-The restoration method varies depending on the status of the key.
-For details, see Managing Encrypted EVS Disks.
+The restoration method varies depending on the key status.
+For details, see EVS Encryption.

 - The custom key is available.

 The disk can be detached and re-attached, and data on the disk will not be lost.

 To ensure your data safety, you are advised to follow the instructions described in Disk Detachment Process.